Teradata

 Valuation Analysis: Is TDC Overvalued?

-Given the positive net income and EPS, the primary valuation metric is the Price-to-Earnings (P/E) ratio.
-The stock trades at a trailing P/E of 22.10x and a forward P/E of 11.42x; the significant discount of the forward multiple implies the market anticipates a substantial near-term earnings increase, aligning with the analyst consensus EPS estimate of $3.13 for the forward period.
-Peer comparison is limited as industry average multiples are not provided in the data; however, the stock's P/S ratio of 1.73x and EV/Sales of 1.73x can be contextualized subjectively as appearing reasonable for a software company, though the absence of a direct benchmark prevents a definitive premium/discount assessment.
-Historical context is also unavailable due to missing historical ratios data, preventing analysis of whether the current P/E of 22.10x is near the top or bottom of its own historical range, which limits the ability to gauge if the stock is pricing in optimistic or pessimistic expectations relative to its own past.
+Given the positive net income, the primary valuation metric selected is the Price-to-Earnings (PE) ratio.
+The stock trades at a trailing PE of 22.10x and a forward PE of 10.76x; the significant discount of the forward multiple implies the market anticipates a substantial near-term earnings growth, which aligns with the analyst EPS estimate of $3.19 representing a major increase from the current trailing EPS.
+Compared to industry averages, specific data is not available in the provided dataset to quantify a premium or discount; however, a forward PE of approximately 10.8x appears reasonable for a software company if it can deliver on its projected earnings growth, especially when considered alongside its Price-to-Sales ratio of 1.73x and EV/Sales of 1.68x.
+Historical context for the stock's own valuation multiples is unavailable due to missing historical ratios data, preventing an assessment of whether the current PE is near the top or bottom of its historical band; this lack of historical benchmark limits the ability to determine if current levels suggest optimistic pricing or a value opportunity.

 PE